Matt-Mike/SQL-Query-Log/README.md

 FROM table<br/>
 WHERE column BETWEEN 8 AND 9

+Can input NOT BETWEEN to return values not inbetween the designated values.

 # COUNT/COUNT DISTINCT
 The COUNT function returns the number of input rows that match a specific condtion of a query.<br/>
 COUNT DISTINCT will return only the distinct number of values from a column.<br/>